bazelbuild/bazel/site/docs/remote-caching.md

 A [gRPC protocol] that supports both remote caching and remote execution is in development.
 Remote execution allows Bazel to execute actions on a separate platform, such as a datacenter.
-You can try remote execution with [Buildfarm], an open source project that aims to provide a distributed remote execution platform.
+You can try remote execution with [Buildbarn], [Buildfarm] or [BuildGrid] which are open source projects providing remote execution implementations.

 [Adapting Rules for Remote Execution](https://docs.bazel.build/versions/master/remote-execution-rules.html) [Troubleshooting Remote Execution](https://docs.bazel.build/versions/master/remote-execution-sandbox.html)